Pebloop/pebloop-dev-content/blog/createjetbrainlanguagepugin.md

 Now when you want to inject javascript into the webview that contain blockly you have to do it either by using a file or by using a string directly in the dart code.
 In both cases you will lack auto-completion and other usefull developement features and it's unconvenient.

 All that lead to the current day where I decided to create a plugin for Jetbrains IDEs that will help me to write the javascript code that I will inject into the webview.

+In this part we will focus on the creation of the AST (Abstract Syntax Tree).

 ## Step 1: Install the necessary tools